barseghyanartur/django-fobi/README.rst

 .. code-block:: python

-    # Fobi custom theme data for to be displayed in third party apps
+    # `django-fobi` custom theme data for to be displayed in third party apps
     # like `django-registraton`.
     FOBI_CUSTOM_THEME_DATA = {
         'bootstrap3': {